drivechain-project/drivechain.info/faq/index.md

 In my view, SHoM is too similar to an extension block.
 And it therefore lacks drivechain's most important features.

+### What about [NiPoPoW](https://twitter.com/coindesk/status/953493657042202624) by A. Kiayias and D. Zindros ? ### {#nipopow}

+I [tweeted my thoughts](https://twitter.com/Truthcoin/status/1060586199843135490) on this article.
+I am happy that the authors worked on this, but I do not think that I can use it for anything.

 ## 3. Usefulness ## {#usefulness}